ralampay/omnidex/docs/engine/orchestration_routing.md

 exposed when the current query contains an explicit output request.
 This reduces false write/save plans on generic concept questions.

+Planned save/export flows now also require internally valid state references.
+If a plan includes something like `$state.write_request.write_output`, an earlier step must actually produce `write_request`.
+Otherwise the planner rejects that plan and triggers a repair pass before execution.

 ### 4. Generic Tool Execution

 The executor loops through plan steps generically.